See also: SyllabusSyllabus

 3. Midsem Project (20%)

-Team projects, of course, encourage collaboration.
-You are encouraged to work together on all parts of the project, and must ensure that every team member is involved in all aspects of the project (design, coding, and documentation).
-Although the team will receive a single grade, each team member will be asked to identify their own work product to ensure equitable division of labor.
+Team projects encourage collaboration.
+You should work together on all parts of the project, and should ensure that every team member is involved in all aspects of the project.
+The team will receive a single grade.

 5. Midsem Exam (5%)